 Although some of the methods do not specifically detect intersections, intersections do exist where two or more road segments connect.
 It is therefore possible to evaluate them.
-The results are summarized in Table 5.
-The visual methods have the highest precision for the Chicago dataset.
-This is partly because they detect less intersections (i.e. the methods avoid false detections), and partly because the routes have high density in the region, which allow the visual-based methods to work more accurately.
-However, the recall is low because many intersections are missed.
-The second visual method performs better because unlike Visual 1, it uses multiple thresholds, which enables it to generate the network where less data is available.
-The clustering and merging methods have high recall, because - unlike the visual methods - they do not intentionally drop out parts of the dataset.
+The results are summarized in Table 5 as F-scores.
+The visual method displayed the highest precision for the Chicago dataset.
+This is partly because it detects only a few intersections (i.e. the method avoids false detections), and partly because the routes have high density in the region, which allows the visual-based method to work more accurately.
+However, the recall of the visual method is low because using a density threshold means that many intersections are missed.
+The clustering and merging methods have high recall, because - unlike the visual method - they do not intentionally drop out parts of the dataset.
 However, the precision is low because they detect too many intersections in regions with many routes and low GPS accuracy.
-Our method is the most balanced in terms of precision and recall, and it has the highest F-score values.
+Our method was the most balanced in terms of precision and recall, and it produced the highest F-scores.